 Sample-efficient learning of interacting quantum systems

 Anurag Anshu, Srinivasan Arunachalam, Tomotaka Kuwahara, and Mehdi Soleimanifar.
-5/24/2021.
-“Sample-efficient learning of interacting quantum systems.”
-Nature Physics, 17, Pp. 931–935.
-Publisher's Version
+2021.
+“Sample-Efficient Learning of Interacting Quantum Systems”.
+Nature Physics, 17, Pp. 931–935

 Learning the Hamiltonian that describes interactions in a quantum system is an important task in both condensed-matter physics and the verification of quantum technologies.
 Its classical analogue arises as a central problem in machine learning known as learning Boltzmann machines.
 Previously, the best known methods for quantum Hamiltonian learning with provable performance guarantees required a number of measurements that scaled exponentially with the number of particles.
 Here we prove that only a polynomial number of local measurements on the thermal state of a quantum system are necessary and sufficient for accurately learning its Hamiltonian.
 We achieve this by establishing that the absolute value of the finite-temperature free energy of quantum many-body systems is strongly convex with respect to the interaction coefficients.
 The framework introduced in our work provides a theoretical foundation for applying machine learning techniques to quantum Hamiltonian learning, achieving a long-sought goal in quantum statistical learning.